 Above: Verona-style Breeze Blocks, surrounded by a steel frame structure, make a stunning street-facing statement in this brilliant, modern home.

 Originally manufactured by Clanton, and called the Venus Breeze Block, the Verona Breeze Block, unlike the other blocks featured in this article, can form a myriad of bold patterns that have an organic aesthetic, based on the layout chosen.
 This breeze block pattern has also been sold under the names Satel-Lite VI and Universal.

 Above: Verona-style Breeze Blocks create an organically-inspired design in front of this home with bright, sunny accents.

 Above: Even in the shade, the bold lines of Verona-style Breeze Blocks define the look of this mid-century gem.

 Light and airy, Mission-style Breeze Blocks add style to this beautiful desert property, while defining an outdoor living space.

 While we could not find an identical historical design to Tesselle's Mission Breeze Block, there are several patterns that are similar, including Maltese, Coronado, Roman and Architectural Block 409 or 326.

 Breeze Blocks are also referred to as Screen Blocks, Pattern Blocks, Architectural Blocks and Brise-Soleils.
-Tesselle offers samples of all items in their Breeze Block Collection, and free delivery of their products within the 48 contiguous United States.
+Tesselle offers samples of all items in their Breeze Block Collection, and delivery of their products within the 48 contiguous United States.

 Please note that if you would like to build a breeze block structure, each city has different codes, and they have changed over time.
 Please check with your city planning department before proceeding.
 Read our installation instructions here.